plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/technical_details/ps_optimization.md

 ## Optimizer configuration

-By default, {class}`~plenoptic.synthesize.metamer.Metamer` uses the {class}`~torch.optim.Adam` optimizer, a variant of stochastic gradient descent.
+By default, {class}`~plenoptic.Metamer` uses the {class}`~torch.optim.Adam` optimizer, a variant of stochastic gradient descent.
 However, we found that {class}`~torch.optim.LBFGS` (the [Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS)) performs much better.
 LBFGS tracks the history of the optimization parameters (i.e., the metamer image pixels) over time, and uses this to approximate the second derivatives of the gradient.
 This results in:
 - Higher memory usage.
 - Longer duration per optimization step.
 - Much faster decrease in loss per optimization step.